forestryio/forestry.io/hugo/content/blog/master-image-delivery-with-cloudinary.md

 You may also be interested in [automating your responsive image sizing](https://cloudinary.com/documentation/responsive_images#automating_responsive_images_with_javascript) using Cloudinary's JavaScript library to easily add responsive images to an existing site.

-When you're ready to connect your Forestry media library to Cloudinary, check out our [Cloudinary documentation](https://forestry.io/docs/media/cloudinary/) to get started.
+When you're ready to connect your Forestry media library to Cloudinary, check out our [Cloudinary documentation](https://forestry.io/docs/media/cloudinary/) to get started!